Biden officially undoes Trump’s designation of Seattle as an ‘anarchist jurisdiction’

 “The following Presidential actions are revoked,” he wrote in an executive order, going on to list the order on anarchist jurisdictions as well as five others Trump had issued.

-The Trump administration had cited the Capitol Hill Organized Protest area, which was cleared after about three weeks when, following days of often hostile clashes between police and protesters, Seattle police largely abandoned a six-block area.
+The Trump administration had cited the Capitol Hill Organized Protest area, a six-block area that police largely abandoned following days of often hostile clashes between police and protesters.
 At least two people were killed in or near the CHOP.
+Police cleared the area after about three weeks.

 The six-block area was cleared nearly three months before the administration designated the entire city an anarchist jurisdiction.
 The Trump administration said the city “refused to undertake reasonable measures to counteract criminal activities,” even though the city had cleared the CHOP.